-- 15.1 Targets to be engaged from Hard Cover - A. Shooting positions at hard cover are defined by the use of a fault line. - B. Targets must be engaged from behind the fault line as they become visible ("Slicing the pie"). - C. While engaging targets, a new target of equal or greater priority may be revealed. - 1.
+15.1 Targets to be engaged from Hard Cover

+- A. Shooting positions at hard cover are defined by the use of a fault line. - B. Targets must be engaged from behind the fault line as they become visible ("Slicing the pie"). - C. Each target must be fully engaged before shooting another target.
+(See 15.1 D for exceptions) - D. While engaging targets, a new target of equal or greater priority may be revealed. - 1.
 Shooter may immediately engage the surprise target and then continue as before. - 2.
 Shooter may finish with the current target prior to engaging the new one with no PE issued. - 3.
-If a target of lesser priority is engaged prior to the surprise one, a PE is earned. - 15.2 Targets other than those engaged from behind a fault line are in the open and may be shot in any order.
+If a target of lesser priority is engaged prior to the surprise one, a PE is earned.

+15.2 Targets other than those engaged from behind a fault line are in the open and may be shot in any order.